Scaling limits for planar aggregation with subcritical fluctuations: HL(0) and overview of the proof of Theorem

 where $R_j(z)$ is small provided $\|\tilde\Phi'_{j-1}\|_{\infty,e^\s}$ is sufficiently small.
 This gives the following decomposition

 where $P$ is the operator which acts on analytic functions on $\{|z|>1\}$ by

-The reader is alerted to the fact that, while we used $P$ to denote our basic particle in Sections \ref{INT} and \ref{sec:particle}, in the remainder of the paper, $P$ will refer to this operator instead.
+The reader is alerted to the fact that, while we used $P$ to denote our basic particle in Sections \ref{INT} and Appendix \ref{sec:particle}, in the rest of the paper, $P$ will refer to this operator instead.
 Solving the recursion we end up with

-Note that for $\eta=0$ the operator $P$ has the simple form $Pf(z)=f(e^cz)$ and we recover~\eqref{HL0decomp}.
-We treat the general case $\eta\in(-\infty,1]$ by observing that $P$ acts diagonally on the Laurent coefficients, thus is a Fourier multiplier operator, which we can bound in $\|\cdot\|_{p,r}$-norm by means of the Marcinkiewicz multiplier theorem (see Section \ref{sec:operators} below).
+Note that for $\eta=0$ the operator $P$ has the simple form $Pf(z)=e^{-c}f(e^cz)$ and we recover~\eqref{HL0decomp}.
+We treat the general case $\eta\in(-\infty,1]$ by observing that $P$ acts diagonally on the Laurent coefficients, thus is a Fourier multiplier operator, which we can bound in $\|\cdot\|_{p,r}$-norm by means of the Marcinkiewicz multiplier theorem (see Appendix \ref{sec:operators}).

 The proof strategy for the disk theorem then goes as follows.
 For $\d=\d(c)$ small, to be specified, introduce the stopping time